awsdocs/aws-storagegateway-user-guide/doc_source/GatewayMetrics-vtl-common.md

 For example, suppose that your gateway is deployed in a cluster enabled with VMware HA and you need to know about any errors\.
 You can configure a CloudWatch log group to monitor your gateway and get notified when your gateway encounters an error\.
 You can either configure the group when you are activating the gateway or after your gateway is activated and up and running\.
 For information about how to configure a CloudWatch log group when activating a gateway, see [Configuring Amazon CloudWatch Logging](create-gateway-vtl.md#configure-logging-tape)\.
 For general information about CloudWatch log groups, see [Working with Log Groups and Log Streams](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html) in the *Amazon CloudWatch User Guide\.*

-For information about how to troubleshoot and fix these types of errors, see [Troubleshooting File Gateway Issues](troubleshoot-logging-errors.md)\.
+For information about how to troubleshoot and fix these types of errors, see [Troubleshooting virtual tape issues](Main_TapesIssues-vtl.md)\.

 The following procedure shows you how to configure a CloudWatch log group after your gateway is activated\.